Satyam245/demo-repo/README.md

 # demo1
-this is a demo repo to practice the git commands
+this is a demo repo